 - Presides at Pre-Bid/Proposal Conferences to provide information and instructions.

-- Preparez all necessary documents, placez required advertisements and conductz pre/bid-proposal conferences.
+- Prepares all necessary documents, places required advertisements and conducts pre/bid-proposal conferences.

 - Assists in conducting public bid/proposal openings when required by law or Authority policy.

 - Reviews bids/proposals for compliance with law and Authority policy and document findings.